replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 17, 2024

 ### New Features {#new-features-v2024-12-17-1}
-* Remaining credit balance can now be obtained using the v3/cluster/status endpoint via 'credit_balance', the value is in cents.
+* Compatibility Matrix: View your remaining credit balance using the `v3/cluster/status` endpoint via 'credit_balance'.
+The value is in cents.

 ## v2024.12.11-5